 Title Search Resources

-To fully understand what a title search covers in Los Angeles, you also need to know what resources and documents an investigator uses.
+To fully understand what a title search covers in Riverside, you also need to know what resources and documents an investigator uses.

 A title investigator will make use of the public records at the county tax assessor’s office (which are often accessible online today), typically located in a city or county building.
 From these records, the investigator can find out the tax history of the property and whether there are any outstanding taxes, as well as the property general description, parcel number, and lot number.